View MARGARET DICKERSON's Obituary on Progress-Index.com and share memories

 |

-Deaconess Margaret Elizabeth Myrick Dickerson, 70, of 316 Spain Drive, South Prince George County, peacefully entered eternal rest Tuesday evening, June 11, 2019, at Johnston Willis Hospital.
+She will be fondly remembered and forever cherished by her husband of 50 years, Pastor Willie E. Dickerson, two loving children, Willie Bradford Dickerson and Raven Patrice Givens; two grandchildren, Ziari Dickerson and Briani Holmes; a son-in-law, Wendal Givens; two brothers, Warren Myrick and Benjamin Myrick III (Glenice); and one sister, Jacquelyn Myrick; one brother-in-law, John McCain; two sisters-in-law, Sheila Myrick and Shirley Dickerson Vaughan; three aunts, Rosa Gee, Carrie Bonner, and Bernice Myrick; a host of nieces, nephews, cousins, other relatives and friends.

+A service celebrating the life of Deaconess Dickerson will be held on Monday, June 17, 2019, at 12 Noon at the Good Shepherd Baptist Church, 2223 South Crater Road, Petersburg, Bishop Jeffrey L. Reaves, Sr., pastor.
+Rev. Alexander Williams, officiating, and Rev. Dr. Kevin M. Northam, eulogizing.
+Burial will follow at the Dinwiddie Memorial Park.

-The family will receive friends at the residence of her daughter and son-in-law, Raven and Wendal Givens, 19095 Malones Road, Carson, VA 23830.
+The family will receive friends at the residence of her daughter and son-in-law, Raven and Wendal Givens, 19095 Malones Road, Carson, Virginia, and will assemble there at 10:30 a.m. on the morning of the service for the procession.

+On Sunday evening, June 16, 2019, the family will receive friends at the funeral home from 7 to 8 p.m.

+The family would like to thank Dr. Attique Samdani and the staff from the Sarah Cannon Cancer Institute for the excellent care given to our beloved one.